Matt Grimes

-Matthew Jacob Grimes (born 15 July 1995) is an English professional footballer who plays as a midfielder for club Coventry City.
+Matthew Jacob Grimes (born 15 July 1995) is an English professional footballer who plays as a midfielder for and is the captain of club Coventry City.

 He began his career at Exeter City, where he made his professional debut in League Two in August 2013.
 In January 2015, he was signed by Premier League club Swansea for an undisclosed fee believed to be around £1.75 million.
 Grimes has also represented England at under-20 and under-21 level.

 Club career

 Exeter City

 Born in Exeter, Devon, Grimes came through his hometown club Exeter City's academy and was given a professional contract by the club in April 2013.
 He made his League Two debut on 17 August 2013 in a 2–0 victory over AFC Wimbledon at St James Park.
 In February 2014, Exeter City manager Paul Tisdale described Grimes as the best young player he had seen in his 8 years at the club praising his technical ability and reading of the game.
 On 18 April, away at Chesterfield's Proact Stadium, he scored his first professional goal for relegation-threatened Exeter, a deflected free kick in the 18th minute to open a 1–1 draw against the highly ranked opponents.
 Grimes won Exeter's player of the season award at the end of the 2013–14 season and that summer committed his immediate future to the club despite reported interest from various Premier League sides.

 Despite leaving the division halfway through the season when he signed for Swansea, Grimes was chosen in League Two's PFA Team of the Year for the 2014–15 season.